 - Encouraging innovation in programs regarding student life, particularly involving faculty, including the coordination and review of initiatives.
 Descriptions of initiatives and reports on their progress and outcome shall be circulated to the Faculty.
 Initiatives that show enduring value should be incorporated in the usual ways into the Faculty Regulations and administrative practices.

 - Interacting with other Faculty Committees and student governing organizations and with the Schools, departments, programs, and representatives of support services to students on important issues concerning student life and community and communicating with the MIT community as a whole about such issues.

-- Serving as the standing Faculty advisory body to the Vice President and Dean for Student Life.
+- Serving as the standing Faculty advisory body to the Vice Chancellor and Dean for Student Life.